Purpose of Indicator

 What This Means

-What makes up the indicator that leads to a Rating
+What makes up the Rating for this indicator?

-The results of a value-added system that measures the academic gains of students on English Language Arts and Math, comparing them to their peers
+The results of a value-added system that measures the academic gains of students on English Language Arts and Math, compared to their peers.

 Something To Think About

-#1: The economic status of students in a school does not hold students back from growing as learners.
+The economic status of students in a school does not hold students back from growing as learners.
 Schools serving high poverty populations have and can make incredible progress.
+This indicator also emphasizes the learning needs of students who are struggling.